ElfSundae/laravel-datatables/README.md

 ElfSundae\Laravel\Datatables\DatatablesServiceProvider::class,
 ```

+> `DatatablesServiceProvider` will register the original `yajra/laravel-datatables` services and register our custom bindings.

 ## Configuration

-- To use our eloquent engine, you need config it in `config/datatables.php`:
+- To use our eloquent engine, you need to configure it in `config/datatables.php`:

     ```php
     /*